-Over the last 10 years, coincident with rising valuation ratios and a moderation in expected Developed Market growth and inflation, our long-term Capital Market Assumptions for global equities trended downward through 2017 before stabilizing at historically low levels.
+Over the last 10 years, coincident with rising valuation ratios and a moderation in expected Developed Market growth and inflation, our long-term Capital Market Assumptions for Global Equities trended downward through 2017 before stabilizing at historically low levels.
 More recently, declining equity markets in 2022 and an increase to our longer-run inflation expectations have reversed this trend, moving our forecasts higher.
-Our outlook for returns of global equities over the next 10 years is 7.8%, an increase of 0.5% from our forecast of 7.3% for the third quarter of 2023.
+Our outlook for returns of Global Equities over the next 10 years is 7.1%, a decrease of 0.7% from our forecast of 7.8% for the fourth quarter of 2023.